mvarrone/machine-learning-specialization/course_2-advanced-learning-algorithms/week2/03-Activation Functions/README.md

 ![alt text](./img/image9.png)

 So, in the general case, if you had a neural network with multiple layers like this and say you were to use a linear activation function for all of the hidden layers and also use a linear activation function for the output layer, then it turns out this model will compute an output that is completely equivalent to **Linear Regression**.
-The output $a^{[4]}$ can be expressed as a linear function of the input features x plus b.
+The output $a^{[4]}$ can be expressed as a linear function of the input features $x$ + $b$.

 Or alternatively, if we were to still use a linear activation function for all the hidden layers, for these three hidden layers here, but we were to use a Logistic activation function for the output layer, then it turns out you can show that this model becomes equivalent to **Logistic Regression**, and $a^{[4]}$, in this case, can be expressed as 1 over 1 plus e to the negative wx plus b for some values of w and b.
 So, this big neural network doesn't do anything that you can't also do with Logistic Regression.